tinkoff-ai/probabilistic-embeddings/README.md

 ### Hyperparameter tuning

-In order to run WanDB sweeps, use `hopt`and `hopt-cval` commands.
+In order to run WandB sweeps, use `hopt`and `hopt-cval` commands.
-Hyperparameter tuning is only supported with WanDB logger.
+Hyperparameter tuning is only supported with WandB logger.

 ```bash
 CUDA_VISIBLE_DEVICES=<gpu-index> \